mariammartinendoyela/Seattle_Airbnb_Udacity-Project-1/README.md

 # Appreciation
-The dataset utilized in this project originates from the Seattle Airbnb Open Data, which is publicly accessible on Kaggle [Seattle Airbnb Open Data (https://www.kaggle.com/datasets/airbnb/seattle/data)].
+The dataset utilized in this project originates from the Seattle Airbnb Open Data, which is publicly accessible on Kaggle [Seattle Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/seattle/data).

 # Guidelines for Contribution